Garden and Property

 For 50,000 years the Wurundjeri people have lived and thrived in the Yarra Valley.

-Rosemary Simpson and her husband came to Lubra Bend in 2000 and, in 2007, she engaged Philip Johnson to aid in the creation of a new dry garden and cascade descending 600 metres to the Yarra River.
+Rosemary Simpson and her husband came to Banksia Bend in 2000, and in 2007 she engaged Phillip Johnson to create a new dry garden and cascade descending 600 metres to the Yarra River.

 2 years ago Phillip created a mound on which are now grown West Australian wild flowers, which have been grafted to survive in Victoria.

 Also to be seen are 50 Camellias, 12 Magnolias, assorted citrus trees and a rose garden.
 Beyond the garden are a 100 Oak trees.

 Rosemary's passion is to save our precious water and to preserve our marvellous landscape.

 Banksia Bend is open for group tours of 10 or more midweek only.